Home Improvement Investment Tips (Do’s and Don’ts)

 Pretending to be a pro, when I’m still learning the ropes of DIY!

 When performing any projects, consider resale value down the line.
 Even if it’s not on your mind—for the time being—thoughtful renovations will boost the value of your home and help you out in the long run.
-Before you begin, it’s essential to assess your specific needs and wants for your home, as well as what makes sense in terms of return on investment, and functionality.
-To make things easy here are some dos and don’ts of investing in home improvement projects:
+Before you begin, it’s essential to assess your specific needs and wants for your home, as well as what makes sense in terms of return on investment and functionality.
+To make things easy, here are some dos and don’ts of investing in home improvement projects:

 Chris and Julia totally transformed their kitchen on a budget!

-Do Consider a Kitchen Remodel
+Do: Consider a Kitchen Remodel for High ROI

 To determine if this home improvement project is a good fit for you and your home, look into how much the average cost to complete a kitchen remodel is to understand all the elements that go into a kitchen remodel.
 Once you’ve assessed the potential cost, decide what kind of renovation works best for you.
-Minor kitchen remodels prove to be a good investment as they can have a resale value of $18,123, and can include elements such as new cabinets, appliances, flooring, fixtures and a fresh coat of paint.
+Minor kitchen remodels prove to be a good investment as they can have a resale value of $18,123, and can include elements such as new cabinets, appliances, flooring, fixtures, and a fresh coat of paint.

 Alice Lane Interiors outdid themselves with Rach Parcell’s New Home